 Once dropped off at our location, students are required to stay on the church's property until a parent or designated driver picks them up at the end of their classes.
-Students may not visit local restaurants or shops during breaks or during the lunch period.

 Student Dress

 Student attire should be appropriate for participating in a structured, Biblically-based academic setting.
 Dress guidelines are intended to clarify and standardize expectations and to prevent awkward or embarrassing social situations for students.
 Parents, please provide necessary direction to your students to help them adhere to these guidelines.